LK4D4/lk4d4.darth.io/content/posts/streak.md

 * `integration-cli` - integration tests, that use external docker commands (for example `docker build`, `docker run`, etc.).
-It is very easy to write this kind of tests and you should do it if you think that your changes can change docker behavior from client point of view.
-This test located in `integration-cli` directory and can be run by `make test-integration-cli`.
+It is very easy to write this kind of tests and you should do it if you think that your changes can change Docker's behavior from client's point of view.
+These tests are located in `integration-cli` directory and can be run by `make test-integration-cli`.
 You can run one or more specific tests with setting `TESTFLAGS` variable.
 For example